image

 • Provide the Starting Point for Customization, Integration, or even Replacement of an Application

-Data Modeling creates a foundation to complete broad-scoped initiatives such as Master Data Management and Data Governance Programs.
+Data modeling creates a foundation for completing broad-scoped initiatives such as Master Data Management and Data Governance Programs.
 Proper Data Modeling leads to lower support costs and increases the re-usability opportunities for future initiatives, thereby reducing the costs of building new applications.
 Data Models are an important form of Metadata.

 Data Models Categories

-• Conceptual Data Model (CDM) : Data Modeling process starts with Conceptual Data Model, progresses to Logical Data Model and conclude with a Physical Data Model.
-This model also referred to as Domain Model and offer a big-picture view of what the system will contain, how it will be organized, and which business rules are involved.
+The Data Modeling process starts with the Conceptual Data Model, progresses to the Logical Data Model, and concludes with a Physical Data Model.
+This model, also referred to as the Domain Model, offers a big-picture view of what the system will contain, how it will be organized, and which business rules are involved.
 Conceptual models are usually created as part of the process of gathering initial project requirements.

-• Logical Data Model (LDM) : This is comparatively, less abstract and provides greater detail about the concepts and relationships in the domain under consideration.
+This is comparatively less abstract and provides greater detail about the concepts and relationships in the domain under consideration.
 One of several formal data modeling notation systems is followed.
 These indicate data attributes, such as data types and their corresponding lengths, and show the relationships among entities.
 Logical data models don’t specify any technical system requirements.

-• Physical Data Model (PDM) : This model provide a schema for how the data will be physically stored within a database.
+This model provides a schema for how the data will be physically stored within a database.
 As such, these types of models are the least abstract of all.
 They offer a finalized design that can be implemented as a relational database, including associative tables that illustrate the relationships among entities as well as the primary keys and foreign keys that will be used to maintain those relationships.
 Physical data models can include database management system (DBMS)-specific properties, including performance tuning.

 Data Modeling Types

-• Hierarchical Data Models represent one-to-many relationships in a treelike format.
-In this type of model, each record has a single root or parent which maps to one or more child tables.
+• Hierarchical Data Models represent one-to-many relationships in a tree-like format.
+In this type of model, each record has a single root or parent that maps to one or more child tables.

 • Entity-Relationship (ER) Data Models use formal diagrams to represent the relationships between entities in a database.